clipici-gabriela/DeduplicateData/README.md

 # DeduplicateData

-For this challenge I used Python, Pandas Modules, because I think.
+For this challenge I used Python, Pandas Modules.

 I started by reading the data and drop a few columns:
  - page_url, not useful